Invariants of almost complex and almost K\"ahler manifolds: Introduction

 The structure of this paper is as follows.
-In section \ref{sec preliminaries} we recall some preliminaries of almost complex manifolds and harmonic forms.
+In section \ref{sec preliminaries} we recall some preliminary definitions and results involving almost complex manifolds and harmonic forms.
 In section \ref{sec cohomology} we give the definitions of \Cp\ and \Cf\ almost complex structures following \cite{DLZ}.
-In section \ref{sec-invariants} we prove the main results of the paper involving the study of the numbers $h^{p,q}_J$ and $h^{p,q}_d$.
-Finally, in section \ref{sec 4n} we study the case of compact almost Hermitian manifolds of dimension $4n$.
+In section \ref{sec 4 dim alm cplx inv} we study the almost complex invariance of $h^{p,q}_d$ in dimension 4.
+In section \ref{sec-invariants-p0} we study the numbers $h^{p,0}_d$ in higher dimension.
+In section \ref{sec quotient lie 11} we study the relationship between $h^{1,1}_d$ and $h^{1,1}_J$ on compact quotients of Lie groups.
+In section \ref{sec examples}, through explicit examples, we prove that the inequality \eqref{eq-ineq-intro} can be strict, and show that for the equality $h^{1,1}_d=h^{1,1}_J$ to hold on 4-nilmanifolds, the assumption that the almost K\"ahler structure is left invariant is necessary.
+Finally, in section \ref{sec 4n} we study the properties on an almost complex structure of being \Cp\ or \Cf\ in degree $2n$ on a compact almost Hermitian manifold of dimension $4n$.

-{\em Acknowledgments.} The authors are sincerely grateful to Weiyi Zhang for useful discussions.
+{\em Acknowledgments.} The authors are sincerely grateful to Weiyi Zhang and Lorenzo Sillari for useful discussions.